 This Code of Business Conduct covers a wide range of business practices and procedures.
-It does not cover every issue that may arise, but it sets out basic principles to guide all employees and officers of Dynamic Manufacturing Solutions Inc. (the Company).
+It does not cover every issue that may arise, but it sets out basic principles to guide all employees and officers of Insight Works (Dynamic Manufacturing Solutions Inc., the Company).
 All of our employees must conduct themselves accordingly and seek to avoid even the appearance of improper behavior.

 If a law conflicts with a policy in this Code, you must comply with the law.
 Also, if a local custom or policy conflicts with this Code, you must comply with the Code.
 If you have any questions about these conflicts, you should ask your supervisor how to handle the situation.
 Employees and officers are responsible for understanding the legal and policy requirements that apply to their jobs and reporting any suspected violations of law, this Code or Company policy.